All Episodes

 That's true.

-But here's the thing though, man.
+But here's the thing, though, man.

-Per capita, per capita, I'm not sure.
+Per capita, I'm not sure.

-I know, you know, a lot of that.
+A lot of that.

-Americans don't seem to know that, but yeah, they're totally lying to you, and this is bullshit, and they're making us shut our businesses down.
+But, yeah, they're totally lying to you, and this is bullshit, and they're making a shot our business is done.

-And I was like, that's weird, you know.
+And I was like, that's weird.

 Alan Greenspan?